List of Coronation Street characters introduced in 2004

 The following is a list of characters that first appeared in the ITV soap opera Coronation Street in 2004, by order of first appearance.

+Eric Garside

+Eric Garside, played by Peter Kay, appeared on 30 January 2004.
+Kay's casting was announced on 29 November 2003 and that he would appear in two episodes.
+Eric is a drayman who arrives at the Rovers Return Inn in January 2004 for a date with Shelley Unwin (Sally Lindsay).
+A source told Digital Spy: "It's a very, very funny storyline.
+The date over dinner turns into a hilarious sequence of comic errors.
+It will become apparent the couple have no chance of a future together."
+He immediately reclaims £10 that Jack Duckworth (Bill Tarmey) had borrowed four years earlier.
+Eric takes Shelley to a posh restaurant and the pair then go back to Eric's house for a cup of tea.
+Eric's overbearing mother, Dolly, greets them in her dressing gown and Shelley beats a hasty retreat, refusing Eric's offer of another date.
+She advises him to cut the apron strings before asking another girl out.

 Amy Barlow

 Amy Katherine Barlow (née Patience Cropper) is a fictional character in the ITV soap opera Coronation Street, portrayed by Elle Mulvaney.
 She was born on screen during the episode broadcast on 9 February 2004.
 To date, the character has been portrayed by eight child actors; Holly Bowyer, Rebecca Pike, Louisa Morris, Rachel and Sarah Corker, Madison Hampson, Amber Chadwick and Mulvaney.
 Although Amy's surname has stayed Barlow, Chadwick was credited as Amy McDonald for three episodes from 2009 to 2010.
 Amy's storylines have included her mother Tracy (Kate Ford) selling her to Roy Cropper (David Neilson), who was presumed to be the father of Amy, and his wife, Hayley (Julie Hesmondhalgh), becoming lactose intolerant and purposefully making herself ill so her parents are nice to each other, losing her great-grandmother Blanche Hunt (Maggie Jones) and grandmother Deirdre and being stuck in Victoria Court flats when a fire was accidentally started by Tracy.